 This gluten-free rub is an all purpose seasoning blend that contains garlic, onion, chipotle pepper, and paprika.
 All of these come together to make a deep, earthy blend, that has a little touch of spice to round of a great BBQ rub.

 While I would say that this is primarily a rib rub, this can definitely be used with almost any BBQ meat.
+We’ve even tried it on our butter smoked shrimp!
 While this is generally a good thing, it does mean that it’s lacking in the sweetness that we might want for ribs.
 However if that’s important to you then you can add a touch of brown sugar to help bring that sweetness to the fore.

 There’s no getting around the fact that this seasoning mix is quite high in salt, so if you’re not into that then it’s probably best to avoid this one.